byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 #### *Method*

 **1. Place fresh Kefir Grains in clean glass jar and add fresh milk.**

+Avoid antibacterial soaps.
+For sterile jars and hands, use vinegar to rinse or [Pro-biotic Eco-Enzyme.](./waterAlchemy)

 **2. Gently stir contents and cover with a secure lid.**